azharsalim135/azhar135_bot/README.md

 # azhat135_bot
 telegram bot for coding assessment,

 I have used to django-tgbot package to sent and recevice data to telegram,

+I will keep to keep the server running until the team checked and verifed the project.
+In case it is offline please contact me at 8281441870 or azharsalim135@gmail.com and i will check.

 # Requirements